WebexCC-SA/LAB-2352/docs/Labguide/Lab6.md

 <!-- md:option type:note -->
 !!! note "Step Objective"
+    In this step, you will learn the Supervisor and agent role

 - When you sign in to the Supervisor Desktop, you can - depending or your team assignement - choose either the supervisor role or supervisor AND agent role.